Scroll down to learn more

 Mindful Pleasure Practice.

-Nic Reveles, SSEA, is a Certified Somatic Sex Educator with a background in the arts (doctorate in piano performance, Manhattan School of Music), arts education, theology, pastoral counseling, Clinical Pastoral Experience (CPE) at Walter Reed Hospital in Washington, D.C. and performance coaching.
+Coach Nic is a Certified Somatic Sex Educator and Sexological Bodyworker with a background in the arts, arts education, community engagement, theology, pastoral counseling, Clinical Pastoral Experience (CPE) at Walter Reed Hospital in Washington, D.C. and performance coaching.
 Interests and activities include body training, cycling, performing arts, musical composition and classical music.
-Along with the SSE Certificate program, recent training includes workshops with the Body Electric School, training in erotic rituals for daily life with Body Electric founder Joseph Kramer, Intimacy Educator Training with Caffyn Jesse, Tantra4 Gay Men workshop, and Mindfulness-Based Stress Reduction at UCSD.
+Along with the SSE Certificate program, recent training includes workshops with the Body Electric School, training in erotic rituals for daily life with Body Electric founder Joseph Kramer, Intimacy Educator Training with Caffyn Jesse, a Tantra4 Gay Men workshop, and Mindfulness-Based Stress Reduction at UCSD.
 His most recent work has involved the creation of the Body Prayer concept for clients seeking to reclaim a sense of the sacred about their bodies.
 Under the supervision of mentors Caffyn Jesse and Joseph Kramer, he has created something truly unique in the field of mindful erotic bodywork.
 With this multifaceted background, he is best suited to help you find your way to a renewed relationship with your body and the challenges of intimacy and vulnerability for those of us raised in an era of ‘toxic masculinity’.